ledgerW/pathlight/memory-bank/progress.md

 - Enhanced find_user_by_email endpoint to check for existing responses and results
 - Updated client-side code to send magic links to users with existing data
 - Improved user experience for returning users
+- Added automatic session checking on site arrival
+- Enhanced home page and login routes to check for valid sessions

 Recent UI improvements:
 - Enhanced results display with structured, visually appealing sections